 The plants form bulbs which may grow at the surface of the soil or slightly below the surface.
 Most of the species grow in areas having rainfall only in winter and they grow in that season.
 The rest are from the much larger summer rainfall area, and they grow in summer.
-All are deciduous when dormant except for a few evergreen species.
+All are deciduous when dormant except for three evergreen species.

 In the older literature, the plants of the genus Scadoxus were included under Haemanthus.
 For the criteria used to distinguish Scadoxus from Haemanthus, see our Scadoxus page.